 and legend has it that if you stand still and listen hard you’re still able to hear the pounding beat of the giant’s unhappy heart.

-I have a little stone heart that my other half gave me, it is always in the glove box of my car.
-It is fascinating how we humans find patterns in the world about us, we see faces everywhere and animals in the clouds.
-We search out meaning, we find the stories and hold on to seemingly worthless things as if they are some powerful symbol or charm.
+I have a little stone heart that my other half gave me.
+It is always in the glove box of my car.
+It is fascinating how we humans find patterns in the world about us.
+We see faces everywhere and animals in the clouds.
+We search out meaning.
+Find the stories.
+Hold on to seemingly worthless things as if they are some powerful symbol or charm.

 The stone heart is another kind of the talisman.
 So next time you climb the Mount at Penzance take a moment to stop and listen for the beating of a giant’s heart.